Emergency Medical Technology/Technician

 Semester Hours 5

 This course is required to apply for certification as a paramedic.
-This course provides students with field experiences to enhance knowledge and skills learned throughout the paramedic program.
-This course helps prepare students for the National Registry Paramedic Exam.
+It provides students with field experiences to enhance the knowledge and skills learned throughout the paramedic program and helps prepare them for the National Registry Paramedic Exam.
 Students will utilize paramedic skills in a field setting under the direct supervision of a licensed paramedic.
-Requires satisfactory completion of EMS 241, 242, 244, 245, 246, 247, 248, and 257.
+It requires satisfactory completion of EMS 241, 242, 244, 245, 246, 247, 248, and 257.

 EMS 256: Paramedic Team Leadership